jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 By the law of chance, any note picked at random is going to be “in” most of the time (58%, 7/12 chance).

-Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach note" into our intended note, like we did it on purpose.
+Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach note" into an "in" note, like we did it on purpose.
 Own it,
 maybe lower its volume,